-The Making of a Russian Spy
+The Hero Who Betrayed His Country

 The Baltic state’s geographic proximity to Russia, and its close cultural and linguistic ties—ethnic Russians make up a quarter of Estonia’s population—have also meant, however, that it has always been forced to contend with the more tried and tested human variety of espionage.
 When the country gained independence from the Soviet Union in 1991, it had to create entire law-enforcement bodies from scratch, and cast about for officials with training and experience.
 Among the options it relied on was to grandfather in Soviet-era operatives to continue their work, but for a sovereign Estonian state.
 Inevitably, sleeper agents were among those recruited.

 When most countries ferret out spies, they prefer to trade them back for their own captured intelligence officers, with little or no public fanfare.
-Estonia is the rare country that trumpets the arrest and sentencing of double agents.
+Estonia is the rare country that trumpets the arrest and sentencing of foreign intelligence operatives.
 “There are a lot of myths about the Russian services, that they’re invincible and we cannot counter them,” Toots told me.
 “We won’t accept that … This has got to be seen as uncomfortable territory for them to operate in.”

 According to KAPO, in the time since Toots took on his position as deputy director in 2008, Estonian courts have convicted six people of treason, “and another 12 of committing crimes against the state by collaborating with Russian special services,” including five with Moscow’s military intelligence service, the GRU.
 Metsavas was the fifth.